Minnesota Cooking: Ground Beef Nacho Cheese Dip

 Keep turning the block of burger over in the pan and scrape the browned bits off the raw piece.
 Continue until the entire frozen piece is completely browned.

 You will need to drain the extra water out of the meat before you continue with your dip.
 An easy method is to tip your pan sideways and place a clean paper towel into the pan to absorb the extra water and grease.

 We like to add Pace Salsa.
 We like the medium heat flavor.

-We have used homemade salsa and that works well, also.
+We have used homemade salsa, and also that works well.
 It takes approximately 2 cups of salsa for a pound of burger.

 We use the jars of Nacho Cheese Sauce, otherwise known as Chili Con Queso Sauce.
 We have used variations in the past.
 You can use a brick of Velveeta nacho cheese, or a powdered cheese sauce, however, we prefer the pre-made jarred sauce.